September 21, 2020System supplier to the aviation sector uses 3D scanners for incoming goods inspection See the article

 Quality control inspection directly on the shop floor

-1. To unload the CMM
+1. Unloading the CMM

 Because CMMs are very accurate metrology instruments, they are very popular for dimensional analysis and quality control inspection.
 Therefore, they are extremely loaded.
 Among the tactics employed to unload the CMM is prioritizing inspection directly on the production floor, especially if the measured parts are large and cannot be moved easily.

-2. To enable measurements at intermediate steps
+2. Enabling measurements at intermediate steps

 Waiting until the end of the production to inspect the manufactured parts may be risky and hazardous.
 It is usually not easy to locate where specific issues occur, especially if the manufacturing process comprises many steps.
 Thus, deciding to wait may save time in the short term, but can quickly become a headache later on.
 Action today can prevent a crisis tomorrow.
 Measurements at intermediate steps, therefore, are paramount to better quality control.
 In addition, they must be performed on the production floor to minimize manipulations of parts, especially when they are large and heavy.

-3. To enhance the quality of the products
+3. Enhancing the quality of the products

 Because more measurements can be done on the production floor than on the CMM, more parts can be inspected.
 The quality control inspection frequency can also be increased due to the availability of measuring and metrology tools.
 All this has a major impact on the quality of the products.